K-S-K/CV/Articles/30_BBCAD/Article.md

 ### The WEB Server

-- The WEB Server is the simple Blazor application that provides UI for the API server.
+- The WEB Server is a simple Blazor application that provides UI for the API server.
 - It provides a CRUD UI for the **API Server**.
 - It displays the board schema as the SVG image.